facelessuser/pymdown-extensions/docs/extensions/emoji.md

     ----------- | ---------- | ----------
     `index`     | string     | The name of the selected emoji index.
     `shortname` | string     | The current short name.
 This may differ from the actual name used in a document as aliases get translated to the main short name.
-    `alias`     | string     | If the name specified in the document was an alias, that alias will be set here, and the main short name will be found under `shortname`.
+    `alias`     | string     | If the specified short name is an alias, that alias will be set here, and the main short name will be found under `shortname`.
 This will be `None` if the name used was not an alias.
-    `uc`        | string     | This is a string of the Unicode values for the emoji.
-This is used to reference emoji image names or for specifying class names etc., so it may not contain all the code points.
-The string returned consists of each Unicode value represented as a hex value separated with hyphens.
-Values such as U+200D ZERO WIDTH JOINER and  U+FE0F VARIATION SELECTOR-16 are stripped out.
+    `uc`        | string     | This is a string representation of the Unicode, it could technically be anything as this is normally used to reference image files.
+So while some indexes will have this be code points, it may not contain code points at all or it may strip out code points for simpler image names.
 So the value here will not always be practical for calculating the actual Unicode points of an emoji.
 This will be `None` for non-standard emoji that are not Unicode.
     `alt`       | string     | This is the alternative emoji value (or fallback value).
-Its format will differ depending on the extension setting `alt`.
-This will be returned as either the Unicode characters, HTML entities, or the short name used.
+Its format will differ depending on the extension setting `alt` and also the index being used.
+This will be returned as either the full valid Unicode characters or HTML entities, or it will be the short name used.
 See the `alt` setting for more info.
     `title`     | string     | This is the title that can be used in image elements.
-Depending on the global extension setting `title`, this will either return the long name, the short name, or `None`.
+Depending on the global extension setting `title`, this will either return the full long description, the short name, or `None`.
 See the `title` setting for more info.
     `category`  | string     | Category of the emoji, or `None` if there is no category for the emoji.
     `options`   | dictionary | This is a dictionary to specify generator function specific options.
 This can be anything, and it is up to the generator function to parse and provide defaults.
     `md`        | class      | This is the Markdown class object.
-This is mainly used to access specific things needed from the Markdown class.
-If you needed to stash your output, you would do something like: `md.htmlStash.store(alt, safe=True)`.
+This is mainly used to access specific things needed from the Markdown class when formatting your output.
+If you needed to stash your output, you would do something like: `#!py md.htmlStash.store(alt, safe=True)`.

     !!!
-Warning "Non-Unicode emojis"
+Warning "Non-Unicode emoji"
-        Keep in mind that Gemoji ships with some non-standard emojis like `:octocat:` that do not have Unicode code points.  `uc` and `alt` are affected by this and will return `None` and the short name respectively instead of strings describing the Unicode points.
+        Keep in mind that Gemoji ships with some non-standard emoji like `:octocat:` that do not have Unicode code points.  `uc` and `alt` are affected by this and will return `None` and the short name respectively instead of strings describing the Unicode points.
 For example `:octocat:` will just return `None` for `uc` and `:octocat:` for `alt`.
-If you are parsing an index with custom emojis, like Gemoji has, then you need to be aware of this.
+If you are parsing an index with custom emoji, like Gemoji has, then you need to be aware of this.

 ## Using with MkDocs

 This project uses these extensions with [MkDocs][mkdocs] to generate the documentation.
 It might not be obvious how to set the index or generator functions in Mkdoc's YAML settings file, but it is actually pretty easy.
 The functions are referenced like you would import them in Python except you also append them with a special prefix to let the YAML module know that the setting value is a Python object.
-For instance, to specify the `to_svg` generator, you would simply reference it like this: `!!python/name:pymdownx.emoji.to_svg` (or you could use your own custom module).
+For instance, to specify the `to_svg` generator, you would simply reference it like this: `!!python/name:pymdownx.emoji.to_svg` (or you could use your own custom module :wink:).

 ```yaml
 markdown_extensions: